Help Yourself (Amy Winehouse song)

-"Help Yourself" is a song by English singer and songwriter Amy Winehouse from her debut studio album Frank (2003).
+"Help Yourself" is a song by the English singer-songwriter Amy Winehouse from her debut studio album Frank (2003).
 Released as the album's fourth and final single on 23 August 2004 as a double A-side with "Fuck Me Pumps" (Pumps), it reached number 65 on the UK Singles Chart.
 The song was not included on the U.S. release of Frank.
 A radio edit was released for promotional purposes.
 The song samples "You Won't Be Satisfied (Until You Break My Heart)" as recorded by Doris Day in 1945.